kristofg/rifec/README.txt

 Todo
 ====

-* Consider checking the card firmware version in the HTTP header, and warn (or die?) if it is a new or unknown version.

 * Limit the number of forked threads, to make it just a little less DoS'able

 Things I'm still wondering about
 ================================